 The virtual awards ceremony itself

 When it came to the live stream itself, as the first winner’s name was announced we were all edgy.
 Would the stream work?
-As we saw the first winner pop up onto the live stream monitor behind our presenter, we glanced at each other as if to say, ‘phew, this seems to be working’.
+As we saw the first winner pop up onto the live stream monitor behind our presenter, we glanced at each other as if To say,’phew, this seems to be working’.
 And as more and more winners were successfully streamed in there was a sense of relief, but also jubilation at the amazing content we were seeing.

 Our client had asked everyone to wear evening dress.
 Finalists were all sent goody bags including posters and balloons to put up behind their shot.
 This really helped create a sense of occasion.
-Winner streams included a spontaneous chat with someone’s child and a winner who happened to be celebrating his birthday, who put on a silly hat.
+Winner streams included a spontaneous chat with someone’s child and a winner who happened.
+To be celebrating his birthday, who put on a silly hat.
 We also heard a moving story from a man who recovered after 16 days in a Covid coma, cheers from family members out of shot and party poppers being let off.

 When our back up plan kicked in

 Half-way through the awards and we had our first winner-stream technical hitch.
 The audience could see the winner but couldn’t hear him.
 Our presenter (vastly talented Sky News broadcaster, Anna Jones) handled the situation smoothly.
-She asked him to give us a thumbs up before linking us into the back up judge testimonial video.
+She asked him To give us a thumbs up before linking us into the back up judge testimonial video.
 It was moving account that gave the winner the recognition he deserved.
-This happened once more on our penultimate award so the back-up video solution was used again.
-These sound issues were caused at their end and there was nothing we could have done to fix them.
+This happened once more on our penultimate award so the back-up video solution was used again. sound issues were caused at their end and there was nothing we could have done to fix them.
 Social media comments noted the professionalism of our back up videos and the client was delighted with how the streaming had gone.

 Making the show interactive

 Audience tweets with photos were featured during the live show in order to involve the audience.
 This included pets wearing crowns, a celebration award cake, kids watching with their families and finalists in branded t-shirts and bow ties.
-This was an engaging and lively element of the show.
+This was an engaging and lively. element of the show.
 We also encouraged the audience to comment in the YouTube chat box which proved popular.

 At the end of the virtual awards ceremony, as the credits rolled, the whole team felt a great sense of achievement.
 We’d created a ceremony featuring live winner interviews and including the audience.
-Feedback indicated that the show had captured the spirit of our client’s awards which was both moving and entertaining.
+Feedback indicated that the show had captured the spirit of our Client’s awards which was both moving and entertaining.
 Our client commented that if it wasn’t for the pandemic, they would never have had the opportunity to create the memories that were captured on film.
-As a team it was an exciting project and we’re already planning on how we can build on this formula on the next one.
+As a team it was an exciting project and we’ re already planning on how we can build on this formula on the next one.

 About Bounce Video

 Bounce Video is run by award-winning former BBC Producer, Grace Gibbons.
-We specialise in helping businesses and public sector organisations create compelling video campaigns and live events.
+We specialise in helping businesses and public sector organizations create compelling video campaigns and live events.
 To talk to us about your taking your awards show virtual, visit our website or get in touch.